Kidston Dam: Fishing

-The area is popular with recreational fisherman.
-In recent years the dam has seen an exponential growth in the redclaw population.
+The area is popular with recreational fishers.
+Since 2001, the dam has seen an exponential growth in the redclaw population.
 Access for fishing boats is via a steep dirt and rock boat ramp next to the dam wall.
 In 2017, DEWS installed 14 safety warning sign buoys, approximately 100 m off the dam wall, to alert waterway users of the danger of overtopping the overflow spillway.